 Pick Your Own: Strawberries, raspberries, blueberries

 At Tangerini’s, you can harvest berries to your heart’s content.
 (No tangerines, unfortunately.)
-It also offers pick-your-own peppers and tomatoes, and in 2018 will roll out peaches and plums.
+It also offers pick-your-own peppers and tomatoes, and will now offer peaches and plums.

 Picking begins at 9 a.m.
 139 Spring St., Millis, tangerinisfarm.com.

 Pick Your Own: Strawberries, raspberries, blueberries, gooseberries, currants, cherries, peaches, plums

 In addition to a wide variety of pick-your-own fruits (gooseberries, anyone?), Smolak Farms offers plenty of family-friendly events and activities, from hay rides to duck races.
 There’s also a bakery, gift shop, and ice cream window.

 Open daily, 9 a.m.-4 p.m.
 315 South Bradford St., North Andover, smolakfarms.com.

 Distance: 36.3 miles

 Pick Your Own: Strawberries, raspberries, blackberries, blueberries, cherries

 True berry lovers will be in heaven at Russell Orchards, where you can pick many varieties yourself and find even more—like gooseberries and elderberries—at the farm stand.
 Make a day of it with visits to the on-site bakery, farm store, and winery.